We have many groups you can be involved in

-Open to all men, the group has a membership of 18 and meet in the Brothers’ Library monthly on Monday evenings except April, July and August.
-Open to all men, we meet regularly for a variety of activities from an evening of bingo, to a visit to the Chesil railway tunnel expertly guided by our in-house local historian Clare Dixon.
-We also enjoyed the Brothers concert party and for the first time we were accompanied by our wives!
-Contact John Casson.
+Open to all men, the group has a membership of 18 and meets in the Brothers’ Library monthly on Monday evenings except April, July and August.
+We hear speakers and arrange a variety of activities from an evening of bingo, to a visit to the Chesil railway tunnel, a boules/croquet competition against the Brothers and a Christmas meal.
+Contact James Harris.

 Our annual fixture is the renowned St. Cross Fete which is held every year on the last Saturday in June, 1.30 -5.00pm – put it in your diary now!
 We use the whole grounds and beautiful gardens for plant, gift and book stalls, games, Punch and Judy, miniature train, bouncy castle, teas, cakes and Morris Dancers!
 An afternoon of fun not to be missed.
 Our team of volunteers make the fete an annual success.
 If you would like to be involved with planning, sponsorship or help on the day, please contact Gill Beck, Fete Secretary.